 Decaying and infected wisdom teeth can be causes.
-Additionally, crooked wisdom teeth are more likely to trap food, which will start to smell if it’s not cleaned away.
+Additionally, crooked wisdom teeth are more likely to trap food, which will start to smell if not cleaned right away.

 Why does my baby have bad breath?

-We often associate babies with that sweet, newborn smell, but babies and bad breath can go hand in hand.
-That’s because babies, just like you, can suffer from sinus infections and colds, all giving your baby bad breath-causing bacteria.
+It's not always a sweet newborn smell.
+Babies and bad breath can go hand in hand.
+That's because babies, can suffer from sinus infections and colds, which create bad breath-causing bacteria.
 Additionally, poor oral hygiene can also lead to your baby struggling with this issue.